Motorcycle Accident Claims

 Can I receive interim payments for my motorcycle accident compensation?

 If you've had a severe motorbike accident, you might need financial compensation to cover immediate expenses like travel, your mortgage or rent, or special equipment.
 You might also be getting less money than usual if you're off work sick and could be struggling to pay bills or your mortgage.
 The motorcycle accident claims team at JMW can help you get some money upfront while your claim is being sorted and will guide you through how it works.

 Talk to Us

-If you have been injured as a result of motorbike negligence and want to claim compensation, contact the JMW team to talk through the next steps of your accident claim.
-You can either call us on 0800 054 6570 or fill in our online enquiry form and let us know a suitable time to contact you.
+If you have been injured in a serious motorcycle accident that wasn't your fault and want to claim compensation, contact the JMW team to talk through the next steps of your accident claim.
+You can either call us on 0345 872 6666 or fill in our online enquiry form and let us know a suitable time to contact you.